 Water is a scarce natural resource.
 Even though 71% of land is covered by water, only about 2.5% of the total water available on earth is fresh water and can be used for human consumption.
 Water scarcity is increasingly being felt in most nations, including highly developed countries.
 As the demand for water increases rapidly, the supply of fresh potable water is decreasing.
 Rapidly growing human population, changing climates, erratic rainfall and frequent droughts are contributing to the above.
 This is now becoming a serious global threat.

-The objective of the film festival is to encourage people to create an awareness of the importance of Water and highlight the common man’s role in protecting and avoiding wastage of this natural resource.
+In order to create an awareness of the importance of Water and highlight the common man’s role in protecting and avoiding wastage of this natural resource, the Centre for Education & Research in Geosciences has organized a film festival – the Jal Katha .
+The objective of the film festival is to encourage people to build awareness of this vital resource.
 Entries to the Jal Katha 2020 will be screened on Sunday 22nd March 2020 at Pune.
 Details of program and venue will be communicated later.

 The Centre for Education & Research in Geosciences announces Jal Katha 2020 – Stories of Water, an international short film festival aimed at promoting water literacy.